DrDonk/unlocker/TROUBLESHOOTING.md

 Always download from the releases section here, and if you have any doubts you can compile the source code and will see the false positive from Defender.

-## Set a specific macOS Guest resolutiom
+## Set a specific macOS Guest resolution

-Installing the VMWare Tools should allow different video modes. to be selected.
+Installing the VMWare Tools should allow different video modes to be selected.
 If you have already installed them and still does not change resolution you can try this.
 Open Terminal and run:

 `sudo /Library/Application Support/VMware Tools/vmware-resolutionSet <width> <height>`